jhipster/generator-jhipster/rfcs/4-jhipster-rfc-entity-i18n-as-core.md

 [summary]: #summary

-This RFC proposes to implement entities and i18n as JHipster core features instead of generators.
+This RFC proposes to implement entities as JHipster core feature instead of generators.

 ## Motivation

 [motivation]: #motivation

-With JHipster 8 modular proposal, entity and i18n related generators would multiply and become a development problem due to generator dependencies order.
+With JHipster 8 modular proposal, entity related generators would multiply and become a development problem due to generator dependencies order.
 Probably inviable.
 A solution for this issue must be implemented.

 Another reason is that JHipster has too many generators, this will allow a more concise workflow.